MonashMath/SCI1022/Unix-CLI.md

 ### 1.4.1.
 Users and groups
 <a id="markdown-users-and-groups" name="users-and-groups"></a>

 Unix is a **multi-user** OS.
 Thus, even if you use it on your own personal Desktop or Laptop, you are a user with an account and you may occasionally have to type in your username and password.
 If you are on your personal machine, you may be the only user logged in.
-However, e.g., on a university-level machine or on a computing cluster, there will often be other users.
+However on a university-level machine or on a computing cluster, or other large computing platform, there will often be other users.
 Some commands related to users are:

 - `whoami`: show your user name.
 - `who`: show the other users currently logged in the system.